 Sport Management majors study the business of sport – the economic impact of teams and venues, sport consumer behavior, relationship marketing, fundraising, and operations.
 They experience hands-on learning with dynamic internships, cross-campus student-run organizations, and collaborative class projects.
 Many of these students will begin careers at corporate entities, while others will pursue post-graduate studies in business or law.

-Learn more about the Health and Fitness B.S. degree
+Learn more about the Applied Exercise Science B.S. degree

 Athletic Training majors study the care and treatment of athletes – how to prevent and heal injuries through education, treatment, and partnerships with other health professionals.
 A rigorous program of on-the-field clinical practice, tailored coursework, and a comprehensive certification exam ensures that our athletic training graduates can hit the ground running as soon as they graduate.

 Learn more about the Athletic Training B.S. degree